Kim Hyun-mee (politician)

 Kim Hyun-mee (Korean: 김현미; born 29 November 1962) is a South Korean politician previously served as the Minister of Land, Infrastructure and Transport (MOLIT) under President Moon Jae-in from 2017 to 2020.
 She is the first woman to lead this ministry since its creation in 1948.

 She was the first chief of staff to then-party leader of Democratic Party, Moon Jae-in.
 She is also a three-term parliamentarian of the Democratic Party.

-As of September 2019, Kim is leading one of three ministries which heads have not changed since the beginning of the Moon's presidency despite of several reshuffles until December 2020 when she and Park Neung-hoo's successors were nominated and later appointed.
+As of September 2019, Kim is leading one of three ministries which heads have not changed since the beginning of the Moon's presidency despite several reshuffles until December 2020 when she and Park Neung-hoo's successors were nominated and later appointed.

 She graduated from Yonsei University with a Bachelor of Arts in Political Science and Diplomacy.